Liverpool face Atletico Madrid in the Champions League this evening, as both sides begin their European campaigns.

 — Liverpool FC (@LFC) December 4, 2017

-His performances attracted the interest of Barcelona who signed Suarez in a ยฃ75m deal, where he scored 198 goals across just six seasons and won four league titles and the Champions League.
+His performances attracted the interest of Barcelona, who signed Suarez in a £75m deal.
+He scored 198 goals across just six seasons, winning four league titles and the Champions League.

-Having been allowed to leave for divisional rivals Atletico in 2020, he inspired his new side to La Liga title success with a 21-goal haul last season and remains a formidable forward proposition despite his advancing years.
+Having been allowed to leave for divisional rivals Atletico in 2020, he inspired his new side to La Liga title success with a 21-goal haul in 2020/21.
+He netted 34 goals in 84 games for the Rojiblancos.